SuperFlyTV/casparcg-connection/src/scratch/AMCP_matrix.md

 | `SCHEDULE SET`                                  |           |           |  &#x2714;       |          |          |
 | `TIMECODE SOURCE`                               |           |           |  &#x2714;       |          |          |

+## Asynchronous request and response

+From v2.1 onwards, all commands can be proceeded by `REQ <uid>`, where `<uid>` is a unique identifier provided by the caller.
+This allows a requester to send multiple overlapping requests and identify which response is related to which request, as responses messages are proceeded by `RES <uid>`.

 ## Command parameters

 Building a matrix of what parameters are supported in which version is a challenge as different commands relate to different producers.
 Producer-specific parameters are parsed locally within the producer meaning the grammar is defined by that source code.
 The following are some notes and observations about the differences between versions.